 2. Check Your Situation

 Consider your own personal situation: is it a good time for you to purchase a landed property?
 Do you have the budget, time, and effort to supervise the construction of your house?
 Are you emotionally and mentally prepared for the stress that comes with owning a landed property?
 Most of us dream of owning our own property, but not everyone is ready.

 Check your own situation to see if you’re ready to purchase your own property.
 Consider your job stability and security, as well as your debt-to-income ratio.
 When possible, consult with a financial planner instead of your real estate agent to properly assess your financial situation.
 This way, you will lessen the chances of piling up debt for your new property.

 Too many of us tend to bring ourselves to debt just to accomplish this milestone, but there are ways to be smart about buying properties.
 Firstly, a property should be seen as an investment that will appreciate over time, so choose your property wisely.
 Second, only purchase property if your situation allows for it, and avoid making an impulse decision on the purchase.

 3. Consider the Underlying Costs

 Even if you’ve assessed your budget for purchasing a property, don’t forget to consider the underlying costs that come with it.
-You’ll need to set a budget aside to inspect the property, legalize documentation, build your house, and secure the land.
+You’ll need to set a budget aside to inspect the property, legalize documentation, build your house, secure the land and pay property taxes.
 There are a number of hidden costs to consider, not just the price of the property.